Class 06 Attitudes to Learning English & The Language Learning Experience

 - If you see yourself using English in your future job after graduation?

 - How do you see yourself using English for your future Employment?
-What would that look like and what would you look and feel like?
+What would that look like, and how would you look and feel?

-- As you becoming older, how do you see, if at all, the role English will play in your family life?
+- As you age, how do you see, if at all, the role English will play in your family life?

-- As you becoming older, how do you see, if at all, the role English will play in your life with friends?
+- As you age, how do you see, if at all, the role English will play in your life with friends?

-- As you becoming older, how do you see, if at all, the role English will play at your occupation (this can be working from home or being a graduate student as well)?
+- As you age, how do you see, if at all, the role English will play in your occupation (this can be working from home or being a graduate student as well)?

-We also spoke about self-efficacy about the ought-to self and how confidence is essential to overcome adverse outcomes.
-Also, we discussed your language learning experiences in secondary school.
+We also discussed self-efficacy and the ought-to self and how confidence is essential to overcoming adverse outcomes.
+We also discussed your language learning experiences in secondary school.
 Finally, we did class reflections and spoke about the upcoming homework.

 - Please finish and upload your note-taking of Hughes, Vye, & Ray (2020) if you have not already.

-2. Please chose two written articles or videos that complement your research for your L2 motivational self system report that will also be useful for your final presentation.
-You will write about your own L2 self system based on the question generate homework we will do for Class 10, and use all the notes you have taken to save time.
+2. Please choose two written articles or videos that complement your research for your L2 motivational self system report that will also be useful for your final presentation.
+You will write about your own L2 self system based on the question generated for homework we will do for Class 10, and use all the notes you have taken to save time.
 And three sets of notes if you could not do the homework on Class 07:

-Here are some lovely articles that could be interesting for you,.
-One is a study you learned about in Class 03 about Kay Irie Sensei’s interview video that is Irie & Brewster (2013).
+Here are some lovely articles that could be interesting for you.
+One is a study you learned about in Class 03 about Kay Irie Sensei’s interview video, Irie & Brewster (2013).

 Readings: